kharikri/Self-Driving-Car-Behavioral-Cloning/writeup_report.md

 #### 2. Final Model Architecture

 For the final model architecture, I used the Nvidia approach.
+It takes camera images as inputs and predicts steering angles as outputs.
 This architecture consists of 5 convolution layers followed by three fully connected layers.
 The first three convolution layers are strided by 2x2 filters and the last two are unstrided.
 We flatten the network before the first fully connected layer.
 Relu activation is used to introduce non-linearity.
 For this final model the training took 4 hrs on my CPU-based laptop.

 The final architecture is shown below: